United States bombing of the Chinese embassy in Belgrade: Sequence of events

 In the days before the bombing, an attack folder labelled "Belgrade Warehouse 1" was circulated for command approval.
 The folder originated within the CIA and described the target as a warehouse for a Yugoslav government agency suspected of arms proliferation activities.
 In this form, the strike was approved by President Clinton.

 It is unclear whether other NATO leaders approved the strike.
 A report by the French Ministry of Defense after the war said that "part of the military operations were conducted by the United States outside the strict framework of NATO" and that a dual-track command structure existed.
 NATO had no authority to use any B-2 stealth bomber, which was used to carry out the strike.
 That the United States was running missions outside of NATO's joint command structure was a source of some contention between the US and other members of NATO, especially France.

 According to officials interviewed by The New York Times, the target was checked against a "no-strike" database of locations such as hospitals, churches, and embassies, but this raised no alarm as the embassy was listed at its old address.
-Officials said a similar list in the U.K. also had the same error.
+Officials said a similar list in the UK also had the same error.
 However, the joint Observer/Politiken investigation reported that a NATO flight controller in Naples said that on this "don't hit" map, the Chinese embassy was listed at its correct location.
 The investigation also reported that the coordinates of the Chinese embassy were correctly listed in a NATO computer.

 At 23:46 CEST on the night of May 7, the strike was carried out by a single B-2 bomber with a crew of two of the United States Air Force's 509th Bomb Wing flying directly out of Whiteman AFB, Missouri.
-The bomber was armed with Mark 84 2,000 pound bombs, armed with JDAM GPS guidance precision kits.
+The bomber was armed with Mark 84 2,000-pound bombs, armed with JDAM GPS guidance precision kits.
 The weapons were accurate to 13 m.
 However, the geographic coordinates provided by the CIA and programmed into the bombs were those of the Chinese embassy 440 m to the north.
 At around midnight local time, five bombs landed at different points on the embassy complex.
 The embassy had taken precautionary measures in view of the ongoing bombing campaign, sending staff home and housing others in the basement, but the attack still resulted in three fatalities: Shao Yunhuan (邵云环) who worked for the Xinhua News Agency, Xu Xinghu (许杏虎) and his wife Zhu Ying (朱颖) who worked for Guangming Daily, both Chinese state media, in addition to at least 20 people being injured.
 American officials said that some or all of the three who were killed were actually intelligence agents, but the Chinese denied the claim.